CodeStudent1742/CodeStudent1742/README.md

 ## Task List

 ### Doing
-- Getting acquainted with Aditya Y. Bhargava's book "Grokking Algorithms: An Illustrated Guide"
 - Revision of theoretical concepts in programming and Java JVM
 - HackerRank and CodeWars challenges
+- Familiarizing oneself with Kotlin

 ### To Do
 - Familiarizing oneself with Joshua Bloch's book "Effective Java Programming"